 Bikes in this price-range have been designed to last long and offer pure pleasure.
 With this Diamondback, you’ll find your riding gets taken up a level.
 Since the price is high, there are more resources available for the company to put into the bike.
 The most obvious way to see this is to look at the high level components.
 You can get either a full-suspension, or hardtail mountain bike in this price range.
-Choose whichever suits your riding habits best – you can choose both in this price range on best mountain bikes of 2018.
+Choose whichever suits your riding habits best.

 Bikes in this price scale typically receive better support from local bike shops and from the manufacturer than cheap bikes do.
 This is for a few reasons, firstly, mechanics see average bikes from day to day so when they see a high quality bike, they take a lot of care.

 Secondly, best mountain bikes in this price scale usually make the bike shops and manufactures a bit more money, meaning that they have more to invest into the customer service.
 Lastly, top quality bikes also have more adjustment than cheap bikes so tuning help can be easily offered.

 - Top-notch race components (Shimano XT or SRAM X0, XX etc)

 - Bike meant for races (this does not mean that is has to be raced).